Metric dimensional reduction at singularities with implications to Quantum Gravity: Dimensional reduction at singularities

 \subsubsection{Metric dimensional reduction and topology}

-Let's consider a vector space $V$ of dimension $D$.
+Let us consider a vector space $V$ of dimension $D$.
 A symmetric bilinear form $g$ on $V$ defines a scalar product, or a metric.
 If $g$ is degenerate, $\rank g < D$.
 The distance vanishes in the directions from $V^\perp$, and the geometric dimension is given by the rank of the metric.
 If the metric is degenerate, it is smaller than the vector space dimension $D$.

-Let's consider now a singular {\semiriem} manifold $(M,g)$.
+Let us consider now a singular {\semiriem} manifold $(M,g)$.
 Even if the rank of the metric is at some points lower than $D=\dim M$ (when the metric becomes degenerate), the topological dimension of the manifold remains $D$.

 From mathematical viewpoint, in Differential Geometry there are three layers: the {\em topological structure}, the {\em differential structure} and the {\em geometric structure}.
 The topological structure on the set $M$ is given by an atlas of local charts mapping an open set from $M$ with one from $\R^D$, so that the transition maps are continuous.
 If the transition maps are differentiable, $M$ becomes a differentiable manifold.
 If we endow $M$ with a metric tensor, we obtain a geometric structure on $M$.
 The topological dimension of $M$ is the dimension $D=\dim\R^D$ of the vector space used in the charts of the atlas.
 The {\em metric dimension}, or the {\em geometric dimension} is given by the rank of the metric, and is allowed to be at most equal to the topological dimension.